 AMD is an age-related disease that gradually deteriorates the part of the eye responsible for clear central vision.
 This significantly decreases reading ability and facial recognition.

-Zinc supplementation has been shown to the decrease risk of developing advanced AMD by 25 percent when taken with high levels of antioxidants.
+Zinc supplementation has been shown to the decrease risk of developing advanced AMD by

 4) Common cold

 Zinc is present in many remedies and lozenges available to treat the common cold.
 However, it is not always effective, and data has not been reliable to confirm the impact of zinc on the common cold.

 While zinc has not consistently shown the ability to clear the virus, a dosage of more than

 5) Wound healing